Toxic Gas Cabinets

 Fill out the form to watch this Supervisor Safety Tip video.

+Join HSI Chief Safety Officer Jill James as she visits environmental health and safety professionals in their workplaces to explore important workplace safety topics.
 This video shows what toxic gas cabinets are, how they are used, and their role in the workplace, including how to provide maintenance safety.

 Hi I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector and I'm here to help you identify and correct workplace safety hazards.